ngangamary078/express_gallery_app/README.md

 There are no known bugs on this project

 ## Technologies Used
-Languages used include mongoDB, package.json, package-lock.json .gitignore, EXPRESSJS, JS and CSS, Bootstrap.
+Languages used include mongoDB, EJS, JS and CSS.
 I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.

 ## Support and contact details
 If you need any assistance on any issues or have questions, ideas or concerns.
 Kindly contact me through email: ngangamary078@gmail.com to make a contribution to the code or for any assistance on the app/project.